rpurinton/disqueue/README.md

 # disqueue
-Proof-of-Concept involving Discord-PHP with RabbitMQ
+Proof-of-Concept involving Discord-PHP with RabbitMQ (Not Working)